mhaid/rc-car_autonomous/README.md

 In this README you will find a complete installation-guide on how to use (and train your own) object classifier.
 As this tutorial is primary for Windows, most commands have to be slightly edited to run under Linux.
 Most parts, except CUDA will also exceute well on MacOS by changing the commands slightly as well.
-Later on, you can choose to use my pretrained object detector or to train your own detector.
+Later on you can choose to use my pretrained object detector or to train your own detector.

 ## Hardware